idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 * yw:InPort, yw:ParamPort

 **Example:**
-It is shown in class Port.
+It is shown in class Block and Workflow.

 <h3 id="2.10">2.10 hasOutPort object property</h3>
 The association *hasOutPort* specifies the OutPorts of a particular Block or Workflow that are used as output ports.